kgrajski/ecog/README.md

 The end goal is to run experiments through a series of neural network architectures.

-The framework of choice is PyTorch with results displayed to Tensor Board.
+The framework of choice is PyTorch with results displayed to TensorBoard.

 This repo has some education value.

 But lately, I have access to real experimental data.
 See: speechBCI repo.

+ecog.py - the ECOG Class
+ecogds.py - the ECOG Dataset Class
+genecog.py - this script generates simulated background + activation.
+devmodel.py - the test workflow (PyTorch, TensorBoard)